Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Background

 \subsection{Multi-Output Control Variates}

-The estimator variances described above all decrease at a rate of $1/ N$, which is prohibitive for expensive function evaluations.
-Variance reduction methods reduce this expense.
+The estimator variances described above all decrease at a rate of $1/ N$, which is prohibitive for expensive function evaluations. \Rb{While the variance of multi-fidelity estimators based on linear control variates that we consider here also decay at this rate, } variance reduction methods reduce this expense \Rb{by changing the constant factor}.
 CV approaches reduce variance by leveraging additional estimators with known statistics \cite{CV}.